flashbots/builder/README.md

 BUILDER_TX_SIGNING_KEY - private key of the builder used to sign payment transaction, must be the same as the coinbase address
 ```

+## Block Validation

+The block validation api is exposed via the `flashbots` namespace.
+To enable block validation in the builder, enable the `flashbots` namespace in the http api `--http.api="engine,eth,builder,flashbots"`

 ## Metrics

 To enable metrics on the builder you will need to enable metrics with the flags `--metrics --metrics.addr 127.0.0.1 --metrics.builder` which will run